-However, it is worth noting that Facebook is not a magical, money-generating machine.
+However, Facebook is not a magical, money-generating machine.
 There are definitely pros and cons to using Facebook for your business.
 Let's break down some common Facebook myths so you can decide whether or not it's the right platform for you.

 Unfortunately, I have heard of a few businesses that have been duped by the "Boost" button underneath a Facebook post.
 Since it's right there, many people assume that clicking said button is the way to promote their posts.
 However, the "Boost" button is finicky and has an unfortunate tendency toward charging you money without delivering results.